Date of Award

 Bachelor of Arts

 Modern Languages and Literatures

 Almonte, Elizabeth, "Role des Femmes dans la France de Vichy Pendant l'Occupation Allemande" (2017).
-Honors Theses and Student Projects.
+Honors Theses.
 3.

 European History Commons, Feminist, Gender, and Sexuality Studies Commons, French and Francophone Language and Literature Commons